 One of the most important elements of any campaign's success is to have a good group of campaigners who will help you spread the word about your campaign.
-We recommend that this year you have 3 to 5 people to support you, raise awareness online and take part in any videos you make etc. Remember that you need to follow social distancing laws if you don't live with people when filming videos etc. Don't forget that your campaign team are bound by the same rules as you and you will be penalised if they break the rules!
+Don't forget that your campaign team are bound by the same rules as you and you will be penalised if they break the rules!